ErpNetDocs/tech/advanced/user-calculated-attributes/operators/sum.md

 | Return Value          | Returns the sum of the Values of the elements in the List.                                                     |

 ## Example
-See the example in [Total Quantity And Scrap Quantity In Recipe Ingredients](../examples/TotalQuantityAndScrapQuantityInRecipeIngredients.md)
+See the example in [Sales Amounts Of The Customer For The Last 30 Days](../examples/SalesAmountsOfTheCustomerForTheLast30Days.md)